-Going to New York City at Christmastime?
+Heading to New York City at Christmastime?
 Here’s a list of 25 festive things to make your New York City Christmas magical.

 My daughter and I just got back from a trip to New York City and even though I've been a handful of times before, visiting New York City in December was unforgettable.